-The complainant has been warned about their conduct in writing, and the letter has been signed by the General Manager if applicable.
-The complainant has been advised in writing of our decision to restrict their access to our organisation, and the letter has been signed by the General Manager if applicable.
-I have made a record of my assessment and decision about the complainant's conduct an all relevant staff members have been notified of my decision. , An electronic alert has been created in the electronic document management system that notifies any staff dealing with this complainant of the nature of the conduct that caused us be concerned, the nature of the restriction that has been placed on their access, its duration how they are to deal with the complainant (including who they should direct any communications from the complainant to). : Signature:
+Conduct that is unreasonable in all circumstances (assault, threats of harm etc.) Along with the case officer concerned and I have considered all reasonable options for managing the complainant's conduct, including those that do not involve restricting their access to our services. ] The complainant has been warned about their conduct in writing, and the letter has been signed by the General Manager if applicable. ] The complainant has been advised in writing of our decision to restrict their access to our organisation, and the letter has been signed by the General Manager if applicable. ] I have made a record of my assessment and decision about the complainant's conduct and all relevant staff members have been notified of my decision.
+An electronic alert has been created in the electronic document management system that notifies any staff dealing with this complainant of the nature of the conduct that caused us to be concerned, the nature of the restriction that has been placed on their access, its duration, how they are to deal with the complainant (including who they should direct any communications from the complainant to). ate: Signature: